Design a real-time analytic

-This lesson builds on the Create a feed lesson in which you created a new feed to collect AIS ship data.
+This lesson builds on the Create a feed lesson in which you created a new feed to collect Automatic Identification System (AIS) ship data.
 It demonstrates how to create a real-time analytic on streaming data in Velocity by configuring a real-time analytic to enrich the streaming AIS data with the U.S. Coast Guard District where each ship is located.
 It goes over adding and configuring real-time tools, adding outputs that disseminate data, and storing features in a feature layer.

 This lesson is designed for beginners.
-You must have an ArcGIS Online account with access to ArcGIS Velocity.
+You must connect to an ArcGIS Online organization with access to ArcGIS Velocity.
 The estimated time to complete this lesson is 30 minutes.

 Create a new real-time analytic